 Fed.
 R. Bankr.
-P. 7004 incorporates by reference Rule 4(b) of the Federal Rules of Civil Procedure, which provides that the clerk is to issue the summons to the plaintiff's attorney (or the plaintiff) upon or after the filing of the complaint.
+P. 7004 incorporates by reference Rule 4(b) of the Federal Rules of Civil Procedure, which provides that the clerk is to issue the third-party summons to the third-party plaintiff attorney (or the third-party plaintiff) upon or after the filing of the complaint.
 If requested, more than one copy can be issued.
-In the instructions to the public, it is recommended that the plaintiff seek the issuance of at least four copies of the summons: one for the court to file with the original complaint; one for service on the defendant, one for the plaintiff's attorney's records (or the plaintiff's records), and one to be returned to the court after the certificate of service has been completed.
-Of course, if there is more than one defendant, each must be served with a separate copy of the summons, so additional copies are recommended to be submitted to the court for issuance.
+In the instructions to the public, it is recommended that the plaintiff seek the issuance of at least five summons: one for the court to file with the original complaint; one for service on the third-party defendant, one for service on the first-party plaintiff, one for the third-party plaintiff's records (or the third-party plaintiff's attorney's records), and one to be returned to the court after the certificate of service has been completed.
+Of course, if there is more than one third-party defendant, each must be served with a separate copy of the summons, so additional copies are recommended to be submitted to the court for issuance.

-The plaintiff's attorney (or the plaintiff) is responsible for serving the summons and complaint, not the clerk.
+The third-party plaintiff's attorney (or the third-party plaintiff) is responsible for serving the summons and third-party complaint, not the clerk.